GenomicDataInfrastructure/gdi-userportal-docs/content/docs/data-access-application-management/use-cases/_index.md

     style daam fill:#999be2

     add_dataset_1[/"`
-        1 - Add/remove Dataset to basket
+        1 - Add/remove Dataset to/from basket
     `"/]
     add_dataset_2[/"`
-        2 - Add/remove Dataset to basket
+        2 - Add/remove Dataset to/from basket
     `"/]
     group_dataset_by_authority_workflow[/"`
         3 - Group Datasets by authority workflow